 We define Subscription Contribution as subscription revenue less cost of subscription revenue, adjusted to exclude depreciation and amortization expense, stock-based compensation expense, and content costs for past use.
 Subscription Contribution Margin is calculated by dividing Subscription Contribution by subscription revenue.
-See the section titled "Selected Consolidated Financial and Other Data-Subscription Contribution and Subscription Contribution Margin" for information regarding our use of Subscription Contribution and Subscription Contribution Margin and a reconciliation of Subscription Contribution to subscription gross profit.
+See the section titled "Selected Consolidated Financial and Other Data-Subscription Contribution and Subscription Contribution Margin" for information regarding our use of Subscription Contribution and Subscription Contribution to subscription gross profit.